ccolon/disruptsc/README.md

 # DisruptSupplyChain Model

+To update

 ## Concepts

 ### Geographic structure

 The model focuses on a country.
+A country is divided into some administrative units (e.g., regions, districts, communes, cantones, etc.) We need to pick a relevant administrative level for which the economic data are compiled.
+We call it "districts" in the remainder of the text.

-The country is divided into districts.
-Those districts are Polygons, labelled using the country-relevant classification, for instance the string `XXXXXX` where X are digits.
+Districts are labelled using the country-relevant classification, for instance, the string `XXXXXX` where X are digits.
+We call this id the district code.
+It should always be a string, even if it consists of digits only, e.g., `123456` as string, not as integer.

 The transport network is composed of edges and nodes.
-Edges are LineString, Nodes are Points.
+Edges are *LineString*, Nodes are *Points*.
 Edges are identified by an integer ID, so are nodes.

 Each district is associated with one node in the transport network.

 ### Sector structure

 We use one sector classification, such as ISIC Rev. 4, which depends on the data available on firms and on the input-output table available, and on their granularity.
 Each sector is identified by a trigram, such as `MTE` for Manufacture of Textiles.
+Note that imports are labeled by `IMP`.

 ### Objects